Kia e-Niro EV - Reliability & safety

 Kia e-Niro reliability

-In fact, the Kia Niro on which the e-Niro is based came fourth overall in our 2020 survey, impressing owners in a number of ways.
-While running costs, reliability, build quality, practicality and space, exterior design, fuel consumption and running costs were all praised, the Niro's electronic connectivity and infotainment system was given the highest rating possible.
+In fact, the Kia Niro on which the e-Niro is based came 15th overall in our 2021 survey, impressing owners in a number of ways.
+Previously running costs, reliability, build quality, practicality and space, exterior design, fuel consumption and running costs were all praised, the Niro's electronic connectivity and infotainment system was given the highest rating possible.
 However, despite its strong score for reliability, 11.9% of Niro owners reported at least one fault during the first year of ownership.